mathaywarduk/mathaywardcom/_peaks/canisp-and-covid.md

 Every September, we go back to Scotland to celebrate our anniversary.
 This year, we had plans to climb a lot of mountains, really making a dent in my aim to bag 40 peaks before my 41st birthday.

-After bailing on Cul Beag due to the weather the day before, we managed to trudge our way through bog, over a river and up the rocky terrain of Canisp.
+After bailing on Cùl Beag due to the weather the day before, we managed to trudge our way through bog, over a river and up the rocky terrain of Canisp.
 Not much to enjoy about this one, so it's unlikely we'll be back!
 On to the next mountain; the three-peaks of Quinag.

 2 days later, Covid had other ideas.
 Both Kerry and I got hit pretty hard with the virus, so instead of climbing 15 more peaks, we went home early to rest and recover.